-New York Giants felt Odell Beckham Jr. was 'problem' his entire tenure with team, Landon Collins says
+New York Giants felt Odell Beckham Jr. was 'problem' during his entire tenure with team, Landon Collins says

 Former New York Giants All-Pro defensive back Landon Collins said he wasn’t shocked when the organization decided to trade star wide receiver Odell Beckham Jr. to the Cleveland Browns.